mskf3000/windows-ten-chan/readme.md

 Just a little **crack** with simple command-line without any virus or spamming.
 Like when you're search on Google by `windows 10 crack`, of course all results is not right and spam for sure.

+## Note

+**Remember**, it's a pirate!
+Only bad guy using this way.
+Be good guy and support Microsoft by purchase from their [store](https://www.microsoft.com/en-us/store/b/windows).
+Also you will got major feature from Microsoft like sync data, system update, supporter and other online service.
+That way must be easier to install the Windows.

 ## Usage

-Simply, run a `run.cmd` then use those data or from your own.
+Simply, run a `run.cmd` with **Run as administrator** then use those key and server.

 - Key ([What is N version?](https://support.microsoft.com/en-us/help/11529/what-is-a-windows-7-n-edition)):